School & Welfare

 The school has policies and staff training in place to foster the welfare of vulnerable adults and students under the age of 18.

-See our Safeguarding Guide here.
+For our Safeguarding Guide click here.

 Students Under the Age of 18 on Adult Courses